Riroaki/Review-Notes-ZJU-SE/Database.md

   	repeat:
-          use Union rule to replace all the FD with same left sets find an FD(a -> b) in Fc where a or b includes an extraneous attribute delete it from a -> b
-       until Fc does not change.
+          use Union rule to replace all the FD with same left sets find an FD(a -> b) in Fc where a or b includes an extraneous attribute delete the attribute from a -> b until Fc does not change.
   ```